6 Levels of Friendships + Quotes

 An acquaintance is someone that you know slightly.
 Usually, this type of friend is someone that you see at work, church, or your regular stops such as a coffee shop, gym, etc. There is no deep emotional involvement in an acquaintance friendship.
 These type of friendships are purely based on the environment and there is no intimacy.

-- you know each other’s name
+- you may or may not know each other’s name

 - there is no effort for deeper friendship